RationAI/xopat/plugins/README.md

     instead of creating a module for it
 - `permaLoad` is an option to include the plugin permanently without asking; such plugin is not shown in Plugins Menu and is always present
 - `enabled` is an option to allow or disallow the plugin in the system, default `true`
+- `hidden` is an option to hide plugin from the user-available selection

 ### Must do's
 - A plugin must register itself using the name of its parent class.
 For more information see below.